 MORCOM@COGS develops a conceptual framework in which the computation process is generalized from abstract symbol manipulation of the Turing machine type to the information processes in physical systems in general.
 The project studies how information is created and structured on different levels or scales and how it changes through natural processes in cognitive systems.

 Consequences of the shift in modeling of computation toward cognitive computing are examined by comparing existing models with the new, morphological computations applied to various classes of cognitive systems in nature.
 Complex systems in nature have already inspired a number of methods for information processing - including artificial neural networks, genetic algorithms and genetic programming, and development continues.

 The project aims to:

 1) Further develop the synthetic framework of natural info-computation.
 There are already enough elements of a theory based on natural computation processes that is much more appropriate for modeling of complex cognitive systems than those we have today.
 We compare the new approach with the existing Turing machine model - open versus closed systems, generative versus predetermined sequence, parallel versus sequential processes, and so on.
 We investigate the consequences of the generalization of the concept of computation with application to morphological processes in which the morphology of a cognitive system determines the dynamics of its information structure.

 2) The implementation project is about applying morphologically based models to various cognitive systems.
-In morphologically based models sensors and motors are given by the morphology of the genotype, while the middle layer develops in an ongoing process as phenotype.
-An organism consists here of an information network of networks developed according to a few basic principles, sensors and motors, morphology-based Hebbian and Bayesian learning, perception and anticipation, and so on.
+In morphologically based models sensors and actuators are given by the morphology (shape, structure and material) of the genotype, while the middle layer develops in an ongoing process as phenotype.
+An organism consists here of an information network of networks developed according to a few basic principles, sensors and actuators, morphology-based Hebbian and Bayesian learning, perception and anticipation, and so on.
 This leads to a morphological system that constantly evolves in interaction with the environment.